Business Valuation: Comparable Transaction Method

 People who go to a pawn shop usually have unrealistic expectations regarding the worth of their items.
 Most have no point of reference to base their item valuation, so when they negotiate the price, they cannot justify it.

-According to a recent study published by Forbes, “More than 60% of business owners plan to sell their business in the next ten years.”
-Considering that, it’s essential to know how to calculate the value of your business before beginning negotiation.
+According to a recent Forbes study, “More than 60% of business owners plan to sell their business in the next ten years.”
+Considering that, it’s essential to know how to calculate your business’s value before beginning negotiation.

-Various factors, such as the industry of operation, influence the calculation of value.
-Accounting firms are usually valued at one time their annual revenue, and coin laundromats are valued two or three times their annual profit.
-Similarly, software companies are valued at three to five times their annual revenue.
+Various factors, such as the operation industry, influence the value calculation.
+Accounting firms are usually valued at one time their annual revenue, coin laundromats at two or three times their annual profit, and software companies at three to five times their annual revenue.

-Heuristics govern business value, so it’s important to know the rule of thumb for your business niche.
+Heuristics govern business value, so knowing the rule of thumb for your business niche is important.
 However, those rules are flexible and influenced by other important factors, such as whether or not the business is growing, the overall profitability, profit margins, and intangible items like the employee base and the service/product being offered.

 Comparable Transactions Analysis

-Comparable transactions analysis is one of the most conventional methods used in mergers and acquisitions (M&A) to determine a company’s value.
-This approach looks for similar or comparable past transactions in which the company targeted for acquisition has either a similar business model and is of similar size.
-To derive the value of a business, compare a similar multiple of the businesss’ earnings with transaction multiples.
+The Comparable Transactions Method looks for similar or comparable past transactions in which the company targeted for acquisition has either a similar business model and is of similar size.
+To derive the value of a business, compare a similar multiple of the business’s earnings with transaction multiples.

 The same method is used with public companies.
-The only difference is that comparable company analysis is done based on the “stock price” of the company on the public market.
+The only difference is that comparable company analysis is done based on the company’s “stock price” on the public market.
 In contrast, comparable transaction analysis is determined by the price paid to acquire the company, including a control premium.

 Multiples from the comparable transaction analysis are applied to the target company’s data to decide the implied valuation range.
 These multiples include: